dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/sqlite.md

 title: SQLite Scanner
 ---

-The `sqlite` extension allows DuckDB to directly read data from a SQLite database file.
-The data can be queried directly from the underlying SQLite tables, or read into DuckDB tables.
+The `sqlite` extension allows DataMiner to directly read data from a SQLite database file.
+The data can be queried directly from the underlying SQLite tables, or read into DataMiner tables.

 ## Loading the Extension